smichael14/MSDS-696-Regis-University/README.md

 # Measuring the Test Performance
-Step on in the process was splitting my data into two main sections, train and test.
+Step one in the process was splitting my data into two main sections, train and test.
 In this case, I intentionally left out the test portion in order to evaluate the final model with an independent set of data.

 I used the train data and split it into iterative sections of Train and Validate so I was able to cross validate the data for a more accurate means of model selection.